 The solution is obvious and easy to achieve.
 Do sorting, filtering and any sort of data manipulation in your component code and let your template just show the ready to display values or lists.

 Putting too much logic in the template is a bad idea.
 Not only with orderBy pipes but calling functions in the template is also bad for your application performance.

 This is mainly because of the way Angular rendering engine interprets your template.

 You should avoid the above code because the method will be called every time change detection runs.

 It’s better to call the method in component’s code.
-For example in the constructor(), ngOnInit(), or an event handler then assign the result to a property and from the template bind to that property.
+For example in the constructor(), ngOnInit(), or an event handler then assign the result to a variable and from the template bind to that variable.

 Calling event handlers is fine of course